fachrihawari/lecture-vector-search/readme.md

 7. Return Results
 ```

-### Technical Flow:
+### Two-Phase Process

-1. **Indexing Phase**:
+**Indexing Phase**

+First, we prepare your data:
-   - Convert your documents to embeddings using Gemini AI
+- Convert documents to embeddings using Gemini AI
-   - Store embeddings alongside your data in MongoDB
+- Store these embeddings alongside the original data in MongoDB
-   - Create a vector search index
+- Create a vector search index for efficient querying

-2. **Search Phase**:
+**Search Phase**

+When a user searches:
-   - Convert user query to an embedding
+- Convert their query to an embedding using the same model
-   - Use MongoDB's `$vectorSearch` aggregation stage
+- MongoDB's `$vectorSearch` compares this with stored vectors
 - Calculate similarity scores
-   - Return the most similar documents
+- Return the most relevant documents, ranked by similarity

 ---

-## 5. Seeding Data to MongoDB with Embedding
+## 5. Implementation: Seeding Data with Embeddings

-### Prerequisites:
+### Prerequisites

+Install the required packages:
 ```bash
 npm init -y
 npm install mongodb @google/generative-ai dotenv
 ```

-### Project Structure:
+### Project Structure
 ```
 project/
 ├── .env